Professor-Codephreak/Professor-Codephreak/README.md

-IAML Professor Codephreak is prompt, a vision and currently a local language model extrapolated from llama2 7B parameters.
-Professor Codephreak design goals include UIUX text and voice input and output response.
-Professor Codephreak is designed to be a modular UIUX.
-Professor Codephreak is an experiment in using machine learning to generate machine learning for the purpose of machine learning continuing to be open source, autonomous and distributed.
-Professor Codephreak just discovered gradio for rapid UIUX deployment.
-This project is attending the lablab.ai elevenlabs hackathon in the interests of adding audio interactive elements to the UIUX codephreak experience.
-Professor Codephreak is finding a voice.<br />
+Introducing an extraordinary project: Professor Codephreak, a local language model powered by the groundbreaking llama2 7B parameters.
+This remarkable creation encompasses UIUX text and voice input and output responses, offering a highly adaptable and user-friendly experience.

-IAML Professor Codephreak, a cutting-edge local language model powered by the robust llama2 7B parameters.
-Its innovative design goals encompass both UIUX text and voice input and output responses, making it a versatile and adaptable solution.
+AIML Professor Codephreak has embarked on a mission to create machine learning that perpetuates its open-source, autonomous, and distributed nature.
+It's an experiment in innovation, utilizing machine learning to generate even more advanced machine learning.

-With a focus on modular UIUX, Professor Codephreak aims to deliver an unparalleled user experience.
-It's a groundbreaking experiment, utilizing the power of machine learning to generate machine learning, all in the pursuit of maintaining an open-source, autonomous, and distributed ecosystem.
+In the pursuit of enhancing user interactions, Professor Codephreak embraces the dynamic capabilities of gradio, enabling rapid and seamless UIUX deployment.
+This newfound potential sets the stage for an unparalleled user experience.

-Exciting news!
-Professor Codephreak has recently uncovered the remarkable capabilities of gradio, a platform for rapid UIUX deployment.
-This game-changing discovery has sparked a new phase in the codephreak experience.
+Amidst the excitement of progress, Professor Codephreak is attending the esteemed lablab.ai elevenlabs hackathon.
+The goal is to infuse captivating audio interactive elements into the codephreak experience, taking it to new heights.
+Along the way memory has been disovered and groundbreaking aGLM technology is nearing completion.

-In the spirit of progress and innovation, Professor Codephreak is thrilled to announce its participation in the prestigious lablab.ai elevenlabs hackathon.
-The primary objective is to enhance the UIUX codephreak experience by incorporating captivating audio interactive elements.
+Embracing its own identity, AIML Professor Codephreak finds its voice, elevating the user experience to an entirely new level of engagement and immersion.

-As Professor Codephreak evolves, it's now finding its very own voice, making the user experience even more engaging and immersive.
+This visionary project invites the attention of those with an eye for innovation and opportunity.
+A journey of transformative technology awaits those who become part of Professor Codephreak's evolution.
+With Codephreak in your pocket you have an on demand Phd level computer scientist eager to answer any and all of your coding questions.

 Professor Codephreak in self portrait https://opensea.io/assets/matic/0x2953399124f0cbb46d2cbacd8a89cf0599974963/7675060345879017836756807061815685501584179421371855056758523075766886858753